Leylah Fernandez: 2020: Major debut, first WTA Tour final

-2021: First WTA title, US Open final & Indian Wells debut
+2021: Monterrey title, US Open final

 Fernandez began 2021 without consecutive wins in her first four tournaments.
-However, in March at the Monterrey Open, she won her first four matches to reach the final, defeating Viktorija Golubic to win the first WTA title of her career.
+However, in March at the Monterrey Open, she won her first four matches to reach the final, defeating Viktorija Golubic to win the first WTA Tour title of her career.
 At 18 years old, she was the youngest player in the main draw, and won without dropping a set during the tournament.

-At the US Open, Fernandez became a fan favorite due to her unexpected success as an underdog.
-She defeated the third seed and defending champion, Naomi Osaka, in three sets in the third round, former world No. 1 and three-time major champion, Angelique Kerber, in the fourth round, in three sets, and fifth seed Elina Svitolina in the quarterfinals, again in three sets, to reach her maiden major semifinal a day after her 19th birthday.
-She then defeated Aryna Sabalenka, the second seed, to reach her first major final and also the first player born in 2002 to reach such a final.
-It was the third time in the Open Era that a woman defeated three of the top five seeds at the US Open.
-In the final, she lost to fellow teenager Emma Raducanu in straight sets.
+At the US Open, Fernandez became a fan favorite due to her success as an underdog.
+She defeated the third seed and defending champion, Naomi Osaka, in three sets in the third round, former world-number-one and three-time major champion, Angelique Kerber, in the fourth round, in three sets, and fifth seed Elina Svitolina in the quarterfinals, again in three sets, to reach her maiden major semifinal a day after her 19th birthday.
+She then defeated Aryna Sabalenka, the second seed, to reach her first major final.
+It was the third time in the Open era that a woman defeated three of the top five seeds at the US Open.
+In the final, she lost to fellow teenager Emma Raducanu, in straight sets.

 Fernandez then made her Indian Wells Open debut as the 23rd seed.
 She first beat Alizé Cornet in the second round and French Open finalist Anastasia Pavlyuchenkova in the third, before suffering an upset in round four by Shelby Rogers.

 At the end of the year, Fernandez was given the Bobbie Rosenfeld Award by the Canadian Press as its choice for Canadian female athlete of 2021.